 Because krokodil contains many toxic chemicals that cause immediate damage to large parts of the body, both inside and out, treating krokodil addiction requires intensive medical attention in addition to addiction treatment.
 Not only does the person need medications to prevent the physiological complications of abusing the drug, but they also need strong antibiotics to fight off infection, along with surgery and routine wound care.

 Since the pain of withdrawal is more severe than in the case of heroin addiction, physicians need to give the highest doses of pain medication so users don’t pass out.
 In some cases, powerful tranquilizers are used to help the user calm down and rest.
 For instance, a person may receive the sleep drug Propofol so they can sleep through the pain.
-Treatment using these powerful medications requires the attention of trained health professionals, since some medications are given intravenously.
+Help is available 24/7 at our krokodil drug treatment program.
+Call this number for a free personal consultation 866-480-4328 Treatment using these powerful medications requires the attention of trained health professionals since some medications are given intravenously.
 The patient’s vital signs must be monitored during treatment so heart rate and breathing do not slow to dangerous levels.

 How Do You Safely Detox From Krokodil?

 People who come in for krokodil drug treatment are assessed by physicians and therapists.
 The clinical staff at 12 Keys Rehab is highly experienced in helping the patient and family figure out the person’s history of drug abuse.
 It’s important to know what other drugs have been used along with krokodil, so adverse drug reactions are avoided in the treatment plan.
 Analyzing a urine sample is helpful in determining what chemicals are in a person’s body.